Vineetpandey0/NoteScript/Readme.md

 Now, continuing from where we left off: [your next question]
 ```

-#### Option B — Use a structured prompt (recommended for large exports)
+#### Option B — Structured handoff prompt (recommended for large exports)

-For better results, use a more structured handoff prompt:

 ```
 You are continuing a previous AI conversation.
 Below is the full conversation context in JSON format.
 The "user" fields are my messages, "assistant" fields are the AI's responses.
 Code blocks are preserved exactly.

 After reading the context, acknowledge you understand the project and its state, then I'll ask my next question.

 CONTEXT:
 [paste JSON here]
 ```

-#### Which AIs work best for context injection?
+### Compatibility

 | AI | Context Window | Works with export? |
 |---|---|---|